Wondering which one is right for you?

 Another thing you may notice is the special quick-dial controls (which the Nordictrack 1750 does not have).
 These are great for making quick, on-the-fly changes, especially if you’re trying to keep up with streaming workouts:

 You can connect directly through the touch screen to Nordictrack’s online streaming service – iFit.
-You can then run trail or take classes that way.
+You can then run world trails or take classes that way.

 While there are one-touch buttons for speed and incline on this console, it’s much more streamlined and modern-looking vs the Horizon 7.8 console.

-It’s also worth noting that Nordictrack updated the graphics in the console screen this year – so they’re brighter and more fun to watch than last year’s model.
+It’s also worth noting that Nordictrack updated the graphics in the console screen last year – so they’re brighter and more fun to watch than last year’s model.

 Horizon 7.8 vs Nordictrack 1750: Streaming Programs

 Everyone these days wants streaming programs – studio classes or the ability to explore different world trails, get online coaching, track your progress etc.

 With more people choosing to skip the gym, this is understandable.
 You want a treadmill that can give you more – hence the move to streaming and more personalized coaching programs.

 These 2 treadmills take a different approach to streaming.